itsBen-Jamin/Project-1-Virtual-Network-and-Configurations/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+SSH into the control node and follow the steps below: (Similar steps also apply to the Metricbeat-Playbook)
 - _Copy the /etc/ansible/filebeat-config.yml file to /etc/filebeat/filebeat.yml._
 - _Update the filebeat-config.yml file to include the control node's IP address._
 - _Run the playbook, and navigate to Jump Box machine to check that the installation worked as expected._

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Playbooks are located in the /etc/ansible file_
+- _Remote machine will need to be specified in the ansible.cfg.
+- _To specifing what machine to direct a YAML files to, you will also configure the desired locations in the ansible.cfg file_
+- _To make sure the ELK server is recieving logs navigate to http://13.64.108.55:5601/app/kibana#/home and make sure Kibana is collecting data from the ELK stack_